GregaMohorko/GM.Rainmeter/README.md

 ## Installation
 [Instructions for installation (Rainmeter docs)](https://docs.rainmeter.net/manual/installing-skins/#InstallManually)

+If (after the installation) the degree characters are broken, open the GM.Main.ini in Notepad++ and convert the encoding to ANSI.

 ### Additional recommended settings
 #### Sometimes the disk usage meter starts showing wrong percentages.
 The solution is to refresh the skin.
 Here are the steps to configure a task scheduled to refresh it once per hour:
 - Open up Task Scheduler